-Figure 4 shows the pitch-corrected LTASes for each of the three styles, pooled over all 12 singers.
-Several inter-style differences can be read off this figure.
+Figure 5 shows the pitch-corrected LTASs for each of the three styles, pooled over all 12 singers.
+Several interstyle differences can be read off this figure.
 The most noticeable differences are related to sound levels, spectral slopes, and locations of the spectral peaks.

-As far as the sound levels are concerned, Figure 4 shows that klapa is least loud, and ojkanje is loudest.
+As far as the sound levels are concerned, Fig. 5 shows that klapa is least loud and ojkanje is loudest.
 This feature is noticeable through the differences between the amplitudes of the strongest spectral peaks at around 0.6 kHz where both the klapa and tarankanje styles have an approximately 10 dB lower amplitude than the ojkanje style.
-This corroborates ethnomusicological descriptions of the ojkanje style that state that vocal intensity is a dominant feature of this style (Ćaleta, 1999).
+This corroborates ethnomusicological descriptions of the ojkanje style that state that vocal loudness is a dominant feature of this style (Ćaleta, 1999).

 The second difference among the styles is in the average slope of the spectrum.
 The spectral slope is related to the relative speed of glottal closure (Fant, 1960, p.
-270), which again is correlated to the vocal intensity mentioned in the previous paragraph (in fact, spectral slope is a main auditory cue for perceived loudness in speech; Sluijter, 1995).
-The spectral slope is indeed steepest for klapa, which also has the lowest vocal intensity; the difference of 20 dB between the low and high frequency regions resembles what is generally found in speech (Kuwabara and Ohgushi, 1984; Leino, 1994; Cleveland et al., 2001).
-Likewise, the spectral slope is flatter for ojkanje, which has the largest vocal intensity; the low-high difference of 15 dB corresponds to that in very loud speech, or in shouting (Nawka et al., 1997; Nordenberg and Sundberg, 2003).
+270), which again is correlated to the vocal loudness mentioned in the previous paragraph [in fact, spectral slope is a main auditory cue for perceived loudness in speech (Sluijter, 1995)].
+The spectral slope is indeed steepest for klapa, which also has the lowest vocal intensity; the difference of 20 dB between the low- and high-frequency regions resembles what is generally found in speech (Kuwabara and Ohgushi, 1984; Leino, 1994; Cleveland et al., 2001).
+Likewise, the spectral slope is flatter for ojkanje, which has the largest vocal intensity; the lowhigh difference of 15 dB corresponds to that in very loud speech or in shouting (Nawka et al., 1997; Nordenberg and Sundberg, 2003).
 The tarankanje style is special: it has an unusually flat slope (10 dB) but medium to loud vocal intensity.
 The flat slope suggests that this style employs a pressed voice (Stevens, 1998, p.
 85; Bergan et al., 2004, p.
 311).

 The third difference between the three styles is in the location and regularity of spectral peaks.
 The klapa and ojkanje styles have peaks around 0.6 and 1.1 kHz, which correspond to the locations found in speech (of any vocal intensity, including shouting).
-The tarankanje style is again very different: the location of the two peaks at 0.7 and 1.5 kHz, together with the valley at 1.1 kHz, corresponds to the spectrum of the nasalized low front vowel [æ] (Stevens, 1998, p.
-311), which is indeed the most frequent vowel in the tarankanje performances, while the strength of the second peak (almost as high as the first) is probably due both to the pressed voice quality mentioned before and to the raising of the bandwidth of the first formant as a result of nasality (Stevens, 1998, pp. 310, 312).
+The tarankanje style is again very different: the location of the two peaks at 0.7 and 1.5 kHz, together with the valley at 1.1 kHz, indicates that the average spectrum corresponds to that of the nasalized low front vowel $[\tilde{\alpha}]$ (Stevens, 1998, p.
+311), while the strength of the second peak (almost as high as the first) is probably due both to the pressed voice quality mentioned before and to the raising of the bandwidth of the first formant as a result of nasality (Stevens, 1998, pp. 310, 312).